| Pet Fun

 14. Replace your glasses and check camera for damage.

-15. Jump up in time to grab puppy by scruff of neck and say- "No, no outside!"
+15. Jump up in time to grab puppy by scruff of neck and say- "No,

 16. Call spouse to help clean up the mess.